-All stop arm signals shall be of the LED, strobe-type, and have high-intensity, retro reflective coating.
+All stop arm signals shall be LED, strobe-type, and have high-intensity, retro reflective coating.
 The stop signal arm(s) shall comply with the requirements of FMVSS 131.
+If the stop arm sign is backlit, all retroreflective requirements must be met.